Fertility Journey Terms Explained: A Beginner-Friendly Glossary

 ICSI (Intracytoplasmic Sperm Injection)

-This approach is particularly beneficial when sperm count is very low, sperm motility is significantly impaired, or when a previous IVF cycle resulted in poor or failed fertilization.
-It allows for fertilization even in cases where conventional IVF may be unlikely to succeed.
+• You may hear this term when: Sperm count is very low, motility is significantly impaired, or a previous IVF cycle resulted in poor or failed fertilization.

 Embryo Transfer

-The embryo transfer is the final clinical step of an IVF cycle, the point at which a developed embryo is placed into the uterus with the goal of implantation and pregnancy.
-The procedure is brief, ultrasound-guided, and does not require anesthesia or surgery.
-Most patients describe the experience as mild and similar to a routine gynecological exam.
+• What it means: The embryo transfer is the final clinical step of an IVF cycle, the moment a developed embryo is placed into the uterus with the goal of implantation and pregnancy.

+• You may hear this term when: Your embryo has developed to the blastocyst stage (around day five) and your care team is scheduling the next step in your IVF cycle.
 Following the transfer, patients typically wait 10 to 14 days before a blood test can confirm whether a pregnancy has been established, a period many in the fertility community refer to as the “two-week wait.”

 Frozen Embryo Transfer (FET)

+• What it means: An FET is the process of thawing a previously frozen embryo and transferring it to the uterus.
+Embryos can be safely stored for months or even years, giving families flexibility for future attempts.
 Frozen embryo transfers have become an increasingly standard part of fertility care, and clinical data suggests that outcomes are comparable, and in some cases favorable, when compared to fresh transfers.

 Trigger Shot